reymond-group/MultiStepRetrosynthesisTTL/README.md

 ## Visualizing Results

 Results are written into `output/project_name/` as pickle files.
 Forward validated single step-reaction predictions are stored as `output/project_name/DayJob__prediction.pkl`, and full predicted route paths are stored as `output/project_name/DayJob__tree.pkl`, which refers to reaction indexes from `prediction.pkl`.
 Routes could be sorted by scores to get the best ones.
-Temporary checkpoints are constantly written in the `output/project_name/` folder after each iteration to monitor the progress of retrosynthesis, it also serves to resume a job starting from a checkpoint.
+Temporary checkpoints are constantly written in the `output/` folder after each iteration to monitor the progress of retrosynthesis, and also to resume a job starting from those files.
 If logs are enabled, those are written into `output/project_name/`.

-To visualize predicted routes, check this notebook [`/notebooks/visualize_results.ipynb`](https://github.com/DavKre/TTLRetro/blob/main/notebook/visualize_results.ipynb) or the following example:
+To visualize predicted routes, check this notebook [`/notebooks/visualize_results.ipynb`](https://github.com/reymond-group/MultiStepRetrosynthesisTTL/blob/main/notebook/visualize_results.ipynb) or the following example:

 ``` python
 import pandas as pd